Rekihyt/Sifu/notes.md

 ### Left to Right pattern matching evaluation

-Patterns should be matched starting from the left most term and greedily consuming as many matches as possible.
+Patterns should be matched starting from the left most term and greedily consuming as many submatches as possible.
 When replaced, matching begins at the current location, but not before.

 ```
 Foo -> 321